devnexen/deviceatlas-cloud-c/README.md

 - At the moment a simple disk and memcached cache solutions are supported.
 - 2 samples configuration files for each cache support are provided.
-- 3 examples which represents sort of use cases, batch, multi thread and a simple one for pure speed benchmarking.
+- 3 examples which represents sort of use cases, batch, C++ example, multi thread and a simple one for pure speed benchmarking.
 - A new cache handler can be written via the cache's provider interface as long as the library used is multi thread safe.
 - A basic travis build configuration.